Demolition of St. Michael's Golden-Domed Monastery: Proposals

 During the first half of the 1930s, various Soviet publications questioned the known historical facts regarding the age of St. Michael's Golden-Domed Monastery.
 The publications stressed that the medieval building had undergone major reconstructions and that little of the original Byzantine-style cathedral was preserved.
 This wave of questioning sought to justify the demolition of the monastery and its replacement with a new administrative centre for the Ukrainian SSR (previously located in the city of Kharkiv).
-Before its demolition (8 June – 9 July 1934), the structure was carefully studied by T.M.
-Movchanivskyi and K. Honcharev from the recently purged and re-organized Institute of Material Culture of the Ukrainian Academy of Sciences.
+Before its demolition (8 June – 9 July 1934), the structure was carefully studied by Teodosy Movchanivskyi and K. Honcharev from the recently purged and re-organized Institute of Material Culture of the Ukrainian Academy of Sciences.
 On the basis of their survey, the cathedral was declared to belong primarily to the Ukrainian Baroque style, rather than to the 12th century as was previously thought, and thus did not merit preservation due to its alleged lack of historical and artistic value.
 This conclusion backed up the Soviet authorities' plans to demolish the entire monastery.
 Local historians, archaeologists, and architects agreed to the monastery's demolition, although reluctantly.
 One professor, Mykola Makarenko, who refused to sign the demolition act, later died in a Soviet prison.
 (Note: There is a memorial plate dedicated to him, hanging on the monastery's walls.)

 In 1934 Soviet authorities decided to hold a competition for the project of the Governmental Centre with a place for parades.
 In all of the projects submitted for the location in the area of Bogdan Khmelnitsky Square, the St. Michael's Golden-domed Cathedral was demolished, except for one.
 The project of Joseph Karakis was the only one of four projects submitted for the competition with the location of the centre in this place, in which the St. Michael's Golden-domed Cathedral and the monument to Bogdan Khmelnitsky were preserved.
 However, at the end of the first round, the project of architect Peter Yurchenko was selected by the authorities as the most appropriate.

 This project, according to the architect Boris Erofalov, "was repeating the general scheme of the Karakis, but was done in a more frontal approach, with the liquidation of the St. Michael's Golden-Domed Cathedral.
 And if the location of the main volumes of the Karakis is asymmetric…" In March 1934, authorities decided to abandon the previous decision and announce a new competition, and at the end to choose the project of architect Joseph Langbard.
 Meanwhile, according to Oleg Yunakov's research based on archive documents, it is clear that although there is no cathedral in the projects of J. Langbard and P. Yurchenko, that was not the reason for the demolition, since the decision to demolish the monastery was adopted by the resolution of the Politburo in February 1934, and the dismantling of mosaics began to be produced already in 1933.